joffreynk/portfolio-desktop/README.md

 ## Acknowledgments

-This work I did it on my own and you cannot find it anywhere else
+This work was done in collaborative teams  and you cannot find it anywhere else

 ## 📝 License